cyberbotics/webots/docs/guide/installation-procedure.md

 ~/Applications/Webots.app/webots  # to launch Webots directly
 ```

+Finally, you can launch Webots typing any of these instructions:
+    ```bash
+    open ~/Applications/Webots.app    # to launch Webots using the open command ~/Applications/Webots.app/webots  # to launch Webots directly
+    ```
 Alternatively, you can double-click on the Webots icon to launch it.

 To install Webots for any user, copy the Webots app to the system `/Applications` folder (administrator privileges required).